Treatment Effects in Interactive Fixed Effects Models with a Small Number of Time Periods: Introduction

-The current paper is also closely related to work on factor models with a finite number of measurements (for example, \citet{anderson-rubin-1956,heckman-scheinkman-1987,carneiro-hansen-heckman-2003,heckman-stixrud-urzua-2006,williams-2020}).
-Related work on panel data models with interactive fixed effects and with a finite number of periods includes \citet{ahn-lee-schmidt-2001,ahn-lee-schmidt-2013,freyberger-2018}.
+The current paper is also closely related to work on factor models with a small number of measurements (for example, \citet{anderson-rubin-1956,heckman-scheinkman-1987,carneiro-hansen-heckman-2003,heckman-stixrud-urzua-2006,williams-2020}).
+Related work on panel data models with interactive fixed effects and with a small number of periods includes \citet{holtz-newey-rosen-1988,ahn-lee-schmidt-2001,ahn-lee-schmidt-2013,robertson-sarafidis-2015,freyberger-2018,juodis-sarafidis-2020}.
 Of these, the most similar is \citet{ahn-lee-schmidt-2013}; like that paper, we obtain identification using a ``differencing'' approach and by providing some extra moment conditions.
 Our paper is different in that we specifically focus on a treatment effects setup (e.g., our approach allows for much more general forms of treatment effect heterogeneity than simply including a treatment dummy variable directly in an interactive fixed effects model).
 We also focus on the case with time invariant covariates (discussed in more detail below) rather than time varying covariates.
 Our paper is also related to \citet{freyaldenhoven-hansen-shapiro-2019}.
-That paper deals with a more general form of unobservables (time-varying rather than interactive fixed effects) that confound identifying the effect of the treatment; on the other hand, our approach allows for the excluded variable to be time invariant and to directly affect the outcome as well as allowing for more general treatment effect heterogeneity (though it would seem possible to extend their approach along this dimension).
-Finally, a number of other approaches (particularly in the synthetic control literature) are motivated by an underlying interactive fixed effects model; see the discussion in \citet{abadie-diamond-hainmueller-2010}.
-These include \citet{hsiao-ching-wan-2012,kim-oka-2014,athey-bayati-doudchenko-imbens-khosravi-2018,hsiao-zhou-2018,arkhangelsky-etal-2019,ben-feller-rothstein-2019,ferman-pinto-2019,powell-2019,kellogg-mogstad-pouliot-torgovitsky-2020}, among others.
+That paper deals with a more general form of unobservables (time-varying rather than interactive fixed effects) that confound identifying the effect of the treatment; on the other hand, our approach allows for the excluded variable to be time invariant and to directly affect the outcome as well as allowing for more general treatment effect heterogeneity (though it would seem possible to extend their approach along this dimension). \citet{gardner-2020} allows for violations of parallel trends when individuals belong to a latent class in the case where there are a small number of time periods.
+Finally, a number of other approaches (particularly in the literature on synthetic controls and matrix completion) are motivated by an underlying interactive fixed effects model; see, for example, the discussion in \citet{abadie-diamond-hainmueller-2010}.
+These include \citet{hsiao-ching-wan-2012,kim-oka-2014,li-bell-2017,hsiao-zhou-2019,powell-2019,arkhangelsky-etal-2021,ben-feller-rothstein-2021,ferman-pinto-2021,kellogg-mogstad-pouliot-torgovitsky-2021,athey-bayati-doudchenko-imbens-khosravi-2021,bai-ng-2021,liu-wang-xu-2021}, among others.